Skip to content

 Project focus

 Riverine Plains has established a demonstration trial at Wahgunyah to demonstrate the effectiveness of integrated weed management strategies for control of annual ryegrass.
-The trial will assess various ryegrass control strategies over the 2023–2024 growing seasons and will evaluate chemical and cultural management techniques on ryegrass numbers.
+The trial is assessing various ryegrass control strategies over the 2023–2024 growing seasons and will evaluate chemical and cultural management techniques on ryegrass numbers.

 Ryegrass populations will be assessed for each treatment at early, mid and late stages of crop development and crop yield will also be measured.